Mahesh223-1/Mahesh223-1/README.md

 - 👋 Hi, I’m @Mahesh223-1
 - 👀 I’m interested in ...
 Cybersecurity
-- 🌱 I’m currently learning ...
+- 🌱 I had ...
 CompTia Security +
 - 💞️ I’m looking to Full Time Roles on ...
 Cybersecurity analyst
 - 📫 How to reach me ...
 - 😄 Pronouns: ...